aspose-note/Aspose.Note-Reference-Tutorials/note/english/net/images/image-alternative-text/_index.md

 ---
-title: How to Add Alt Text to Images in Aspose.Note
+title: Set Image Alternative Text Using Aspose.Note API for .NET
-linktitle: Add Alternative Text to Images in Aspose.Note
+linktitle: Set Image Alternative Text Using Aspose.Note API for .NET
 second_title: Aspose.Note .NET API
 description: Learn how to add alt text to images in Aspose.Note for .NET easily.
 Enhance accessibility and improve user experience with this step‑by‑step guide.
 weight: 14